 ELAD System Design and Operation

-During ELAD System therapy, blood is drawn from the patient via a central venous line and then passes into the ancillary delivery system where plasma ultrafiltrate is isolated by an ultrafiltrate generator.
+During treatment with the ELAD System, blood is drawn from the patient via a central venous line and then passes into the ancillary delivery system where plasma ultrafiltrate is isolated by an ultrafiltrate generator.
 The patient’s plasma ultrafiltrate then passes into the four cartridges where it contacts our VTL C3A cells after passing through fibers which allow appropriate two-way transfer of toxins, metabolites and nutrients, mimicking liver function.
 The fibers, made of a semi-permeable membrane, permit passage of macromolecules and other substances from our VTL C3A cells to the patient’s plasma ultrafiltrate.
 At the same time, these fibers permit the passage of toxins such as bilirubin, and nutrients such as glucose, from the plasma ultrafiltrate to our VTL C3A cells.
-Heparin, a widely-available anti-coagulant drug, is administered during ELAD System therapy in some patients to prevent blood-clotting in the ultrafiltrate cartridge.
+Heparin, a widely-available anti-coagulant drug, is administered during treatment with the ELAD System in some patients to prevent blood-clotting in the ultrafiltrate cartridge.

 Our Proprietary VTL C3A Cell Bank